-Visit Number 1 2 3 4 5 Unplanned Visit Description Dose 1 a Dose 2 1-Week Follow-up Visit b 1-Month Follow-up Visit 6-Month Follow-up Visit c Potential COVID-19 Illness/MIS-C Visit d Visit Window (Days) Day 1 19 to 23 Days After Visit 1 6 to 8 Days After Visit 2 28 to 35 Days After Visit 2 175 to 189 Days After Visit 2 Optimally Within 3 Days After Potential COVID-19/MIS-C Illness Onset Type of Visit Clinic Clinic Clinic Clinic or Telephone e Clinic Clinic or Telehealth Collect AEs as appropriate i Х Х Х Х Х Х Collect SAEs as appropriate j Х Х X Х Х Х Unblind the participant and move to either Section 1.3.3.1 or Section 1.3.3.2 Х Collection of COVID-19/MIS-C-related elinical and laboratory information (including local diagnosis) Х
+Visit Number 1 2 3 4 5 Unplanned Visit Description Dose 1 a Dose 2 1-Week Follow-up Visit b 1-Month Follow-up Visit 6-Month Follow-up Visit c Potential COVID-19 Illness/MIS-C Visit d Visit Window (Days) Day 1 19 to 23 Days After Visit 1 6 to 8 Days After Visit 2 28 to 35 Days After Visit 2 175 to 189 Days After Visit 2 Optimally Within 3 Days After Potential COVID-19/MIS-C Illness Onset Type of Visit Clinic Clinic Clinic Clinic or Telephone e Clinic Clinic or Telehealth Review ongoing reactogenicity e-diary symptoms and obtain stop dates X X Collect AEs as appropriate i X X X X X X Collect SAEs as appropriate j X X X X X X Unblind the participant and move to either Section 1.3.3.1 or Section 1.3.3.2 X Collection of COVID-19/MIS-C- related clinical and laboratory information (including local diagnosis) X

-Abbreviations: CRF = case report form; HIV = human immunodeficiency virus; MIS-C = multisystem inflammatory syndrome in children; PBMC = peripheral blood mononuclear cell; SMS = short message service.
+Abbreviations: AESI = adverse event of special interest; CRF = case report form; HIV = human immunodeficiency virus; MIS-C = multisystem inflammatory syndrome in children; PBMC = peripheral blood mononuclear cell; SMS = short message service.

 - a.
 This visit may be conducted across 2 consecutive dates; if so, please refer to Section 8.11.3.1. - b.
-Applicable at designated sites only for participants $\geq 10$ years of age whose parent(s)/legal guardian have given consent for this additional blood draw. - c.
+Applicable at designated sites only for participants ≥10 years of age whose parent(s)/legal guardian have given consent for this additional blood draw. - c.
 For Phase 2/3 participants who originally received placebo, it is preferable that Visit 5 and Visit A (Section 1.3.3.2) occur on the same day. - d.
 Potential MIS-C visit: Hospitalization for a severe illness with no other alternative etiology. - e.
 Contact can be made via email or SMS.
 If no response is obtained or responses do not satisfy visit requirements, a telephone call should be made. - f.
 A physical examination will include, at a minimum, assessments of general appearance, lungs, cardiovascular system, and lymph node survey.
 Height and weight will be collected only at Visit 1. - g.
 Approximately 450 randomized participants in each age group will have blood drawn at 1 month after Dose 2. - h.
-Not required for the additional 2250 participants included to enlarge the size of the pediatric safety database. - i.
+Not required for the additional 4500 participants included to enlarge the size of the pediatric safety database. - Refer to Section 8.3.1 for the time period for collecting AEs/AESIs.
 Any AEs occurring up to 48 hours after blood draw and anterior nasal swab collection must be recorded (see Section 8.3.1).
 Note: Potential COVID-19/MIS-C illnesses and their sequelae that are consistent with the clinical endpoint definition (Section 8.1) should not be recorded as AEs.
-These data will be captured to describe disease endpoints for lack-of-efficacy assessment data only on the relevant pages of the CRF, as these are expected endpoints. - j.
-Refer to Section 8.3.1 for the time period for collecting SAEs.
+These data will be captured to describe disease endpoints for lack-of-efficacy assessment data only on the relevant pages of the CRF, as these are expected endpoints. - Refer to Section 8.3.1 for the time period for collecting SAEs.